Nourredine El Ouardani

-Nourredine El Ouardani (born 4 January 1978) is a French football manager who is the current head coach of French club Tours.
+Nourredine El Ouardani (born 4 January 1978) is a French football manager.

 Career

 Nourredine El Ouardani was born in Sartène on 4 January 1978.
-A former amateur football player-manager, El Ouardani was appointed as caretaker manager of last place Tours FC near the end of the 2016–17 Ligue 2 season.
+A former amateur football player-manager, El Ouardani was appointed caretaker manager of last place Tours near the end of the 2016–17 Ligue 2 season.
 He led the club through a run of six league matches without defeat, saving Tours from relegation.

-On 1 July 2019 he was appointed as manager of Tours.
+On 1 July 2019, he was appointed as manager of Tours.

 Personal life

 He holds French and Moroccan nationalities.